logicleai/logicle/deploy/docker-compose/README.md

 # Docker Compose Deployment Guide for Logicle

-Docker Compose is the preferred deployment method for Logicle in various business contexts.
+Docker Compose is the preferred deployment method for Logicle in most business contexts.

-We offer Compose deployments compatible with both SQLite and Postgres databases, ensuring versatility for your data management needs.
+We offer Compose deployments compatible with both SQLite and Postgres databases.

 ### Key Features:
 - **Data Persistency:** All our Compose deployments utilize Docker volumes to ensure data persistency across restarts.